MA in History Program Overview

 Two letters of recommendation are required.

-The Departmental Application form asks for the names and emails of two recommences.
+Please provide names and emails of two references.
 Requests for letters go directly to your references, and they can easily provide their letters via a secure link.
 We prefer letters from academic references over letters from nonacademic employers.
 Ideally, these letters should be from undergraduate instructors with whom you had sustained contact.
 Instructors of seminars and small, discussion-based classes will often have the best sense of your skills and interests.

 A statement of purpose is required.